Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

-## Knowledge & Corruption

 ### Erudition {#cult-erudition}
-The character’s accumulated knowledge can be recalled with precision.
+The character's accumulated knowledge can be recalled with precision.
 **Effect:** Once per day, the character may reroll an Erudition or Knowledge skill test.

 ---